Inside: How to teach Spanish without a textbook– finding strategies that really work.

 Activities that answer “YES” should be the meat of your day.

 Under that criteria, I dropped a lot of traditional work: out-of-context vocab lists, isolated grammar drills, projects that looked pretty but didn’t result in proficiency growth, etc. (Caveat: Some of you have requirements to teach explicit grammar, or a certain way.
-I still do a teensy bit of grammar.
-But it doesn’t support 1 or 2, so I work hard to keep it to a minimum.)
+Obviously, work with your standards.)

 As a fellow beginner, I’d like to run down the list of popular methods and acronyms, give my opinion if I have one, and then point you to the experts I trust.
 If something resonates with you– AND supports proficiency/provides good input– start there.
 Some of these are little pieces of teaching and assessing language, and some are entire methods.Teaching to ProficiencyWhat is teaching to proficiency in the language classroom?

 It’s important to note that Comprehensible Input is not a strategy or method.
 CI is a thing: messages that students understand.
 Through CI, our students acquire language.

-Here’s the thing: there are different ways of providing CI.
+There are different ways of providing CI.
 Even a grammar textbook will incorporate a tiny amount of CI.
 El libro es grande.
-It’s just normally limited, out of context, and woefully dry.
+It’s just usually limited, out of context, and kinda dry.

 The best CI is language our students understand and are interested in.
 Our job as teachers is to ask: what activities provide the best input?
 What is interesting to my students?

 When I started to calling myself a “CI Teacher,” it really meant: I believe that students acquire language through comprehensible input.
-Therefore, I now employ strategies that maximize exposure to quality CI.
-(Spoiler alert: my favorites are TPRS®, MovieTalk, authentic music, and novels.)
+Therefore, I now employ strategies that maximize exposure to quality CI (my favorites are TPRS®, MovieTalk, authentic music, and novels.)

 I rely on it heavily, though not exclusively or strictly.
 I found that by using student actors and creating a memorable story, the structures stuck.
 As in, I almost completely eliminated vocabulary quizzes, grammar exercises, and homework, with better results.